refgenie/refgenie/README.md

 * Install [Pypiper](http://databio.org/pypiper/) (`pip install --user --upgrade https://github.com/epigen/pypiper/zipball/master`)
 * Clone this repo (e.g. `git clone git@github.com:databio/refgenie.git`)
 * Install software for indexes to build; put them in your path (default) or specify paths in your [refgenie config file](src/refgenie.yaml).
-Or, you can use the [Docker version](#docker) and then you don't have to install anything but Docker!
+Or, you can use the [Docker version](#docker) and then you don't have to install anything but Pypiper and Docker.

 ## Running